yegor256/blog/_drafts/cohesion.md

 assumptions.

 [Cohesion](https://en.wikipedia.org/wiki/Cohesion_%28computer_science%29),
-as a characteristic of software module, was invented by [Larry Constantine](https://en.wikipedia.org/wiki/Larry_Constantine) when I didn't even exist yet, in 1974.
+as a characteristic of a software module, was invented by [Larry Constantine](https://en.wikipedia.org/wiki/Larry_Constantine) when I didn't even exist yet, in 1974.
 Here is what it means; take a look at this simple Java class: